Biology and Biochemistry Students, Faculty Utilize Greenhouse for Experiments

 For a few weeks early in the fall semester, Kayla Zinsmeyer, a biology undergraduate student, worked with the Crawford lab as an assistant.
 Most of it consisted of prep work and maintenance of experiments.

 “I really enjoy this work so far,” said Zinsmeyer.
 “I like working with my hands; I like working outdoors.
-It’s been great to be in the greenhouse, to get in zone with the work.
+It’s been great to be in the greenhouse, to get into the zone with the work.
 I’m really excited to keep learning more about how these experiments play a bigger role in the research that the Crawford lab does.”

 Crawford’s research group has been using the greenhouse since about 2016 when it was renovated.